DavidCPorter/solr_checkpoint/README.md

 - replace `dporter` with <name> in solr_install.yml script under field "version" in the git step.
 - replace `dporte7` in ansible "vars" and "defaults" files with your username in cloudlab

+#### run ansible scripts
-3) to install the cloud env, run `ansible-playbook -i inventory cloud_configure.yml`
+3) to install the cloud env, run:
+- `ansible-playbook -i inventory cloud_configure.yml`
-4) to install and run zookeeper, run `ansible-playbook -i inventory zoo_configure.yml`
+4) to install and run zookeeper, run:
+- `ansible-playbook -i inventory zoo_configure.yml`
-5) to install and run solrcloud, run `ansible-playbook -i inventory solr_configure.yml`
+5) to install and run solrcloud, run:
+`ansible-playbook -i inventory solr_configure.yml`
+6) to post amazon review data to solr, run:
+`ansible-playbook -i inventory post_data.yml`
+7) to open solr admin page for node0 and jconsole for remote monitoring of solr nodes, run:
+`ansible-playbook -i inventory solr_bench.yml`

-### Running tests
+### NOTES
+#### Notes on Solr Config
 - I found the easiest way to connect with the remote JMX is to modify this line in the ~/solr-8_0/solr/bin/solr executable

 REMOTE_JMX_OPTS+=("-Djava.rmi.server.hostname=$SOLR_HOST")